2024 United States drone sightings: Foreign drones

 Federal investigators repeatedly rejected the notion that foreign countries were the source of the sightings.
 Pentagon spokesperson Patrick S. Ryder commented that while private drones periodically fly over military bases, most are not considered threats and do not affect operations.
 In early December, Congressman Jeff Van Drew claimed that an Iranian mothership was the source of the drones.
-Later that day, the Pentagon refuted his statements, stating there were no Iranian vessels off the US coast and no proof the drones originated from foreign adversaries.
-New Jersey Governor Phil Murphy also questioned Iran's capability for such a mission.
+Later that day, the Pentagon refuted his statements, stating there were no Iranian vessels off the U.S. coast and no proof the drones originated from foreign adversaries.
+Murphy also questioned Iran's capability for such a mission.
 Congressman Michael McCaul, chair of the House Foreign Affairs Committee, said in mid-December that he believed some of the unidentified aircraft were "spy drones" from China.
 Retired United States Air Force general James Poss was skeptical of the foreign adversary explanation because the aircraft used FAA-compliant lighting.

 Former USNORTHCOM commander Glen VanHerck gave the foreign drones explanation more credence.
 He argued that the drones seen over military bases were not operated by hobbyists due to their quantity, size, and flight duration.
 He speculated that they might have had a foreign origin and were used for surveillance or a show of force.
 VanHerck criticized the lack of new legislation to address the threat.
 A report by the Foreign Policy Research Institute argued that the "hysteria-driven false reports" of December 2024 may have masked a spike in authentic drone reports near military sites, demonstrating a "hide in the noise" strategy by foreign actors.
 The think tank made several recommendations to counter foreign threats, including establishing a joint counter-drone task force and a consolidated database for drone reports.
+Defense journalists at The War Zone similarly distinguished the civilian reports from verified military incursions, attributing the New Jersey sightings to "mass hysteria" which obscured legitimate national security concerns regarding unauthorized activity over defense installations.